darwinai/pl-CT-covidnet/README.rst

 Make sure to download the COVIDNet-CT-A folder

-Then put the downloaded folders in ct_covidnet/models
+Then put the downloaded folder in ct_covidnet/models

 The folder structure should be: